melvanderwal/HA-Localvolts/README.md

 ### Steps
 If you don't have Node-RED running in HA yet....

--   Install the Node-RED Add-on.
+-   Install the Node-RED Add-on found in HACS.
 -   Install the Node-RED Companion integration found in HACS.
 -   Make a little flow and confirm that it's running ok.
 -   There's stuff on the interwebz to help you get started, like [Beginners Guide to Node-RED in Home Assistant](https://www.youtube.com/watch?v=KXcwUdDqXXo&t=1403s).